vrcx-team/VRCX/README.md

   - Start over with a clean wine prefix.
 Either create one for VRCX or `rm -rf ~/.wine` and use the main prefix.

+  - Ensure you are NOT using DXVK either within your prefix or for your VRCX.exe.
+VRCX requires WineD3D to operate.

-  - `winetricks --force dotnet472` yes, you'll have to sit through all of the installers (there's a lot of them).
+  - `winetricks --force -q dotnet472 corefonts` Silent and easy automation of the process of installing dependencies.

-  - `winetricks corefonts`

-  - `winetricks winecfg`
+  - `wine winecfg -v win10` Set your prefix windows version.

+  - You will require the `Linux` branch as CEF newer than 108 is currently incompatible with wine staging 8.4 as of this moment.
+It can be found in the Actions tab under the Linux branch.
+Download and extract the VRCX artifact.

-  - Set it to Windows 10 for good measure, you should just be able to run `wine VRCX.exe` now.
+  - You should just be able to run `wine VRCX.exe` now.
 Should you get an error about CEFSharp, you can try wine `VRCX.exe -no-cef-sandbox`

 - Notes